sdecoret - stock.adobe.com

 Why or how the role is AI-resistant

-AI tools scrape, crawl and are fed more data every day.
+AI tools scrape, crawl and ingest more data every day.
 In turn, the need for guardrails is becoming exponentially more critical.
 Data governance professionals define what groups or individuals have access to which kinds of data and how they can use them.
 Organizations need data governance professionals to set standards and policies surrounding data availability, usability and security.
 And that need will only grow in the age of AI.

 How to train or upskill for this role